Campus Deadline: 23 December 2024

 The Boren Scholarship:

 The Boren Scholarship funds study abroad in non-Western countries (excludes: Western Europe, Canada, Australia & New Zealand).
 Study abroad programs must include language study.
-For more information regarding the scholarship visit: www.borenawards.org
+For more information and application advice regarding the scholarship visit: www.borenawards.org

 Students must remain enrolled at Lafayette College for the duration of their scholarship.
 They may NOT graduate until the scholarship is complete.